postgres/postgres/documentation/docs/setup.md

 ## Key provider configuration

-1. Set up a key provider for the database where you have enabled the extension
+1. Set up a key provider for the database where you have enabled the extension.

     === "With HashiCorp Vault"

+        The Vault server setup is out of scope of this document.

         ```
         SELECT pg_tde_add_key_provider_vault_v2('provider-name',:'secret_token','url','mount','ca_path');